webplatform/docs/svg/tutorials/smarter_svg_shapes/index.md

 ==Markers==

 You can attach arrowheads or other graphic objects to paths, lines, polylines, and polygon segments.
-A '''marker''' element encapsulates a graphic, and various properties reference it.
-Here is a typical arrowhead, for convenience placed within a '''defs''' region as a common definition:
+A [[svg/elements/marker|'''marker''']] element encapsulates a graphic, and various properties reference it.
+Here is a typical arrowhead, for convenience placed within a [[svg/elements/defs|'''defs''']] region as a common definition:

 <syntaxhighlight lang="xml">
 <defs>